totten/civix/UPGRADE.md

 1. Make sure you have a backup of your code.
 If you use version-control (git/svn), then you should be good to go.
 2. In the shell, navigate to the extension base directory.
 (If the extension is "org.example.myext" and it lives in "/var/www/extensions/org.example.myext", then navigate to "/var/www/extensions".)
-3. Re-run the "civix generate:module" ocmmand (e.g. "civix generate:module org.example.myext").
+3. Re-run the "civix generate:module" command (e.g. "civix generate:module org.example.myext").
 This will regenerate
    the *.civix.php file (e.g. "/var/www/extensions/org.example.myext/myext.civix.php").
-4. Compare the new code with the old code. (e.g. "git diff" or "svn diff")
+4. Compare the new code with the old code (e.g. "git diff" or "svn diff").
-5. Look for additional, version-specific upgrade steps (below)
+5. Look for additional, version-specific upgrade steps (below).

 ### Upgrade: v13.10 to v14.01